Loyola University Maryland: Campus

 Loyola's Evergreen campus spans 79 acre along Charles Street in northern Baltimore.
-Besides, Loyola has two satellite campuses in Timonium and Columbia for graduate classes.
 The college also owns 20 acre in the mountains of western Maryland, used for the Rising Phoenix Retreat Center.
 The Loyola Clinical Centers have located just a short drive from the college's main campus, in Belvedere Square.
 The Clinical Centers offer individuals in the community a broad range of services addressing educational, language, and psychological issues.

 At the western side of the Quad on the Evergreen campus lies the Alumni Memorial Chapel of Our Lady.
 Formally dedicated on September 15, 1952, the chapel features Gothic architectural influences with large stained-glass windows and a long, narrow nave situated along the east-west axis.
 A statue of Our Lady of Evergreen, Queen of Peace, is situated above the front façade.

 On the eastern side of the Quad, and in the center of campus, is the Tudor-style Humanities Center, originally built by the Garrett family in 1895 as a wedding gift for one of their children.
 Unfortunately, the child died during a trip to England, and the residence became a rehabilitation center for men blinded during the war.
 In 1921, Loyola's Jesuits purchased the Garretts' Evergreen property and gradually moved the college from its location on Calvert Street.
 The mansion was originally used for classes but then became the Jesuit residence.
 In 1955, it suffered severe fire damage and was converted to offices following the restoration.
 Today, the Humanities Center houses 16 departments, including Admissions, Alumni Relations, Financial Aid, and the Philosophy, Theology, and History departments.

 In the northern side of the Quad lies the Sellinger School of Business and Management, which opened in January 2000.
 The 50000 sqft facility features a more contemporary style, with Spanish influences, including a soaring, five-story glass façade, open atrium, a four-story glass tower, and three seminar rooms.

 On the southern side of the Quad lies Beatty Hall and Jenkins Hall.
 These buildings used to house classrooms, and Gothic and Edwardian architectural styles heavily influence various departments.